There are many different commercial real estate listing websites on the market.

 When it comes to pricing, LoopNet has different advertising packages.

-Prices start at $79 per month with the Silver Package and end with $2,499 per month with the Diamond Package that offers the maximum visibility (source).
+Prices start at $79 per month with the Silver Package and end at $2,499 per month with the Diamond Package, which offers the maximum visibility (source).

 You can learn more about LoopNet here.